gabeklein/expressive-mvc/README.md

 <h2 id="concept-lifecycle">Lifecycle</h2>

-Built-in hooks will automatically call a number of "special methods" you'll define on your model, to handle certain "special events" within their parent component.
+Built-in hooks will call a number of "special methods" you define on your model, to handle certain "special events" of their parent component.

 ```jsx
 class TimerControl extends Model {